Tailored looks get fresh update on New York fashion runways

-NEW YORK (Reuters) - Tailored clothes for fall and winter are turning away from the traditional as designers at New York’s Fashion Week add twists and tucks to give time-honored looks an up-to-date image.
+NEW YORK, Feb 8 (Reuters) - Tailored clothes for fall and winter are turning away from the traditional as designers at New York’s Fashion Week add twists and tucks to give time-honored looks an up-to-date image.

 Sleek wool topcoats and jackets took center stage at Friday’s show by Yigal Azrouel, among the designers showing their latest collections during the city’s semi-annual fashion extravaganza.